by Nancy Armitage

 season with mignonette [shallots & champagne vinegar]

 small crushed garlic cloves

 1 T. meat glaze

 1 t. vingear

 Escoffier by the 1880’s, was the most famous chef in Europe.
 He worked in the Grand Hotel & the Hotel National.
 By 1890, he took over Savoy Hotel in London.
 In 1898, Escoffier & Cesar Ritz opened the famous Hotel Ritz in Paris.
-In those days, The Ritz Paris was quite fashionable to enjoy their elaborate “five o’clock tea” receptions in the afternoon evening.
+In those days, The Ritz Paris was quite fashionable to enjoy their elaborate “Five O’clock Tea” receptions in the afternoon evening.
 It is said that Escoffier was responsible for changing the time of this tradition of “Five O’clock Tea”.
-Women would come to Dinner at the Paris Ritz at 7 o’clock at Escoffier fancy restaurant & they wouldn’t eat their dinner.
+Women would arrive at Dinner at the Paris Ritz at 7 o’clock at Escoffier fancy restaurant; they wouldn’t eat their dinner.
 The ladies had just taken tea at 5 o’clock.
-So, “5 o’clock tea” changed to “afternoon tea” at 3-4 pm.
-It was recorded that Mrs. Arabella Huntington’s residence was the Ritz Hotel Paris in 1900,1901 & 1902.
-The year 1902, was found on one of Mrs. Arabella Huntington’s Paris receipts; per exhibition “Belle of San Marino” at the Huntington Library, in San Marino.
+So, “5 O’Clock Tea” changed to “Afternoon tea” at 3-4 pm.
+It was recorded that Mrs. Arabella Huntington’s residence was the Ritz Hotel Paris in 1900, 1901, & 1902.
+In the year 1900-1902, it was found on one of Mrs. Arabella Huntington’s Paris receipts; per exhibition “Belle of San Marino” at the Huntington Library, in San Marino.